tbwebs/MavenBankingApp/README.md

 - Add color output and more concise text output for improved clarity of operations.
 - Implement serialization in order to save a current session to return to.
 - Connect user with their account when viewing accounts.
-- Add more input checks for `Scanner.nex()` method throughout the app.
+- Add more input checks for `Scanner.next()` method throughout the app.

 ## **Conclusion**